Solana0x/NotPixel/README.md

 2. Then `cd NotPixel`
 3. Install Python
 4. Then `pip install -r requirements.txt`
-5. Get `query_id=` from Telegram desktop by right click on your bot and then inspect
+6. Get `query_id=` from Telegram desktop by right click on your bot and then inspect
-6. Add `query_id=` in data.txt file every line = new `query_id=`
+7. Add `query_id=` in data.txt file every line = new `query_id=`
-7. Repeat the process for all the Telegram accounts
+8. Repeat the process for all the Telegram accounts
-8. One done Run the Bot code by - `python main.py`
+9. One done Run the Bot code by - `python main.py`
+10. For proxy usage use `python proxy.py` add proxy in `proxy.txt file ` formate : `http://username:pass@ip:port`
+11. You can buy residentail proxies here `https://dataimpulse.com/?aff=23392` 5-10GB plan will be enough to run BLUM bot + Notpixel bot + future all bots for atleast 10K accounts

 # Features of the BOT